owaits/ScreenMonkey.Help/reference/toolbar/display.md

 2. **BorderStyle** Set to solid to place a border around the layer and none to have no border
 3. **BorderWidth** The width of the border placed around the layer
 1. **Device**
-1. **Shape** - you can choose from either rectangular, circular or polygon.
+1. **Shape** allows you to choose from either rectangular, circular or polygon.
 Each changes the shape of the layer.
 When set to polygon you can use the edit view to create any shape you wish.
 1. **PanX**
 1. **PanY**
 1. **PanZoom**